inchworks/picinch/docs/index.md

 # PicInch Gallery
 PicInch provides a simple way for a group of members, such as a photography club, to display their photographs.
 The emphasis is on uncluttered presentation of images, organised into slideshows.

+_This is used at one photo club.
+I would like to work with another club, ideally in Scotland or the UK, to adapt it as needed for more general use.
+Contact support@picinch.com._

 [Installation and Setup]({{ site.baseurl }}{% link installation-setup.md %})

 ## Features